-To explore this question, the conference committee invites undergraduate and graduate students to submit interdisciplinary proposals that demonstrate how their own work contributes to an inclusive peacebuilding approach.
-Students can propose innovative presentations or sessions of all types: research papers or posters; presentations on experiential learning; panel discussions; roundtables exploring current issues; workshops or trainings; artwork, performance, or media projects; and other innovative project formats.
+Students can propose innovative presentations or sessions of all types: research papers and posters; presentations on experiential learning; panel discussions; artwork, performance, and media projects; or other project formats.

-Interested students should submit an abstract of their proposed presentation using the submission form on this website.
-The submission deadline is January 21, 2019.
-Proposals submitted earlier may be given preference in the review process.
+The submission deadline is Friday, January 27, 2023.
+Proposals received earlier may be given preference in the review process.